-A: Employers are not required to provide masks for voluntary use.
+Employers are not required to provide masks for voluntary use.
 If your employer doesn’t provide masks or the type of mask you want to use, you may need to provide it yourself.
-When mask use is required, employers must provide masks that meet the minimum requirement.
+When mask use is required (i.e., not voluntary), employers must provide masks that meet the minimum requirement.

 The likelihood for negative health impacts due to wearing a respirator varies based on the type of respirator and the user’s health issues.
-For example, an N95 or PAPR is less likely than an elastomeric respirator to cause breathing issues.
-If you want to use an elastomeric respirator, you may want to consider the conditions in Part 2 of WAC 296-842-22005.
+For example, an N95 or powered air-purifying respirator (PAPR) is less likely than an elastomeric (i.e., with a rubber-like face piece) respirator to cause breathing issues.
+If you want to use an elastomeric respirator, you may want to consider the health conditions in Part 2 of WAC 296-842-22005.

 Your employer isn’t required to provide or pay for medical clearance related to COVID-19 voluntary respirator use, but might offer anyway.
-Alternatively, you may choose to fill out the medical questionnaire in WAC 296-842-22005 and provide a copy yourself to an occupational health provider for their review and opinion.
+Alternatively, you may choose to fill out the medical questionnaire (see WAC 296-842-22005) and provide a copy yourself to an occupational health provider for their review and opinion.

-A: A fit test must be provided and paid for by your employer only when you are required to use a tight-fitting respirator (i.e. one that relies on a tight face seal to work, like an N95); a fit test is not required for respirators used voluntarily or other types of masks.
+A fit test must be provided and paid for by your employer only when you are required to use a tight-fitting respirator (i.e. tight-fitting means a respirator that relies on a tight face seal to work, like an N95); a fit test is not required for respirators used voluntarily or other types of masks like medical procedure masks.